Samuelomondi/TradeAlertsPro/README.md

 The application is structured into several key components:

 - **Frontend (`src/components`)**: Contains all the React components for the UI, including the dashboard, signal generation form, risk calculator, and more.
-- **AI Flows (`src/ai/flows`)**: These are server-side Genkit files that define the logic for interacting with the generative AI model to create trade signals.
+- **AI Flows (`src/ai/flows`)**: These are server-side Genkit files that define the logic for interacting with the generative AI model to create trade signals and fetch news.
 - **Server Actions (`src/app/actions.ts`)**: Handles form submissions from the client, invokes the AI flows, and triggers Telegram notifications.
+- **Services (`src/services`)**: Contains the logic for fetching live market data from external APIs like Twelve Data.
 - **Configuration (`src/lib`)**: Contains constants, type definitions, and utility functions used throughout the application.